rayslava/site/README.md

 ------

 My site [rayslava.com](http://rayslava.com) uses this engine for web.
-Also it runs on Raspberry Pi.
+Also it runs on ODroid U2 with Gentoo.
 I can't imagine more geek example :)